tiepcreator/statichunt/content/theme/jekyll-j1-template.md

 ## Features

 J1 meets Jekyll and Bootstrap.
 And makes a lot of friends.
 The template system combines the best free software for the web.
-Jekyll One Template is OpenSource and the modules included are free to use as well.
+Jekyll One Template is Open Source and the modules included are free to use as well.
+No license issues for private or professional use.

 No license issues for private or professional use.